lws803/CS3245/HW3/README.txt

 == Essay Questions ==

 1. In this assignment, we didn't ask you to support phrasal queries, which is a feature that is typically supported in web search engines.
 Describe how you would support phrasal search in conjunction with the VSM model.
 A sketch of the algorithm is sufficient.
 (For those of you who like a challenge, please go ahead and implement this feature in your submission but clearly demarcate it in your code and allow this feature to be turned on or off using the command line switch "-x" (where "-x" means to turn on the extended processing of phrasal queries).
 We will give a small bonus to submissions that achieve this functionality correctly).

-Phrasal queries could be achieved by storing bigrams instead of unigrams.
-However, this could cause a dictionary/ postings list blow up as now there are V^2 terms.
+   Answer: Phrasal queries could be achieved by storing bigrams instead of unigrams.
+However, this could cause a
+           dictionary/ postings list blow up as now there are V^2 terms.
 Another way of doing it would be to store a positional index and then allocating a score to how far apart the terms are in the document as compared to the queries.
 However, either of these ways would mean that we have to create an entirely different dictionary and postings list.

 2. Describe how your search engine reacts to long documents and long queries as compared to short documents and queries.
 Is the normalization you use sufficient to address the problems (see Section 6.4.4 for a hint)?
 In your judgement, is the ltc.lnc scheme (n.b., not the ranking scheme you were asked to implement) sufficient for retrieving documents from the Reuters-21578 collection?

-The current search engine would not consider idf for documents.
-That means that we can save up computation on counting IDF for every term in each document.
+   Answer: The current search engine would not consider idf for documents.
+That means that we can save up computation
+           on counting IDF for every term in each document.
 Moreover if we are doing short queries, we often ifgnore these common 'stopword' terms and the idf would not be as useful.
 If we are using longer queries however, then idf might come into play especially if we use more functional determiners.

            No the normalisation we've used is insufficient in addressing the problems of 'stopwords' as we might still succumb to irrelevant documents especially when our queries are long.

            The ltc.lnc scheme might work better for longer queries as there are enough documents to determine the most common and irrelevant terms to distribute a lower weightage for.
 Whereas lnc for queries might work better as we can save up computation for longer queries.

 3. Do you think zone or field parametric indices would be useful for practical search in the Reuters collection?
    Note: the Reuters collection does have metadata for each article but the quality of the metadata is not uniform, nor are the metadata classifications uniformly applied (some documents have it, some don't).
 Hint: for the next Homework #4, we will be using field metadata, so if you want to base Homework #4 on your Homework #3, you're welcomed to start support of this early (although no extra credit will be given if it's right).

+   Answer: Despite the metadat for articles in the Reuters dataset not being uniform, being able to search using queries
+           fields containing author(s), title, and date of publication may be extremely useful considering the dataset is based on news articles and coverage.

+           Moreover, according to the lecture notes and textbook, zones are similar to fields except the contents of a zone can be an arbitrary body of text, for example document titles and abstracts.
+Querying in the Reuters dataset by news headlines or abstracts of long articles may be helpful in ranking relevant documents higher for the user, hence both zones and field parametric indices would be a useful metric for practical search in the collection.

 == Files included with this submission ==

 1. dictionary_final.txt - the dictionary part of our index
 2. postings_final.txt - the postings list of our index
 3. index.py - python script used to create our index from the Reuters data
-4. search.py - python script that generates a list of documents that satisfy input queries using the shunting yard algorithm
+4. search.py - python script that generates a list of documents that have the highest score in relation to the input query

 == Statement of individual work ==